-I personally use optin monster for this website.
-I have a content upgrade on almost every post and I’ve seen a massive increase in the amount of email subscribers I have.
+I’ve used Optinmonster for this website in the past for content upgrades and popups. during that time, I saw a solid increase in the number of email subscribers I have.
+It’s a popular tools and because of that, there are many Optinmonster alternatives on the market.
 It’s an intelligent app that allows you to turn off certain features for your current subscribers.
 It does everything from after post optins, exit in tent popups, to inline optins.
 One of the most complete list building tools on the market.

 Icegram is an interesting tool.
 It’s packed with features and it’s completely free.
 You can make inline forms, slide in forms, floating bars, and so much more without paying a single red cent.
 In addition to the free version, they have a number of add ons you can pay for that makes your plugin much more powerful.

 Exit Monitor is another tool that focuses exclusively on exit intent technology.
 They claim to have recovered over 15 million dollars in revenue from abandoning site visitors.
 You can choose between displaying your social media profiles, building your email list, and or giving out discounts.
 Try out the 14 day trial to see if it’s right for you.

 Popup Domination does one thing very well, adds a very obtrusive pop-up to your website.
 Even though many websites don’t use pop ups, they work like gangbusters.
 Study after study has proven that they work and it’s hard to argue with their effectiveness.
 Pup up domination will give you plenty of leeway to make beautiful popups that are lightning fast.